 - Stay Active — Exercise can keep your intestines on track.
 Be sure to review your exercise plans with your caregiver and keep things low impact and safe by skipping any exercises that could lead to falling or fainting.
 Be sure to continue drinking water during activity to avoid dehydration.

 Hemorrhoids are swollen veins in the rectum and anus that can cause pain, itching, and minor bleeding.
-Pain can get worse when you are sitting, and sometimes you'll see bloody stool or red on your toilet paper when you wipe.
+Pain can worsen when you are sitting, and sometimes you'll see bloody stool or red on your toilet paper when you wipe.
 Itching and discomfort are also common symptoms of hemorrhoids and could be the first indicators before you know you even have a problem.
 While avoiding constipation can help you avoid hemorrhoids, it may not always keep them from showing up.
-Your best bet is to avoid straining by attempting to avoid them by keeping your stool moving regularly.
+Your best bet is to avoid straining by attempting to prevent them by keeping your stool moving regularly.
 However, should they rear their ugly head, there are a few things you can try at home to treat or relieve discomfort from hemorrhoids.

 - Topical treatments can provide some relief from the itching, burning, and discomfort.
-Some to try include witch hazel, or Motherlove Rhoid Balm.
+Some to try include witch hazel or Motherlove Rhoid Balm.